This post may contain affiliate sales links. Please read my disclosure policy.

 - Alfredo Sauce: I suppose you could use a jarred alfredo sauce, but why?
 Just make your own!

 - Marinara Sauce: You could totally cover this with marinara (like my Classic Stuffed Shells Recipe) if you’d prefer a tomato sauce versus an alfredo.
 My kids despise tomatoes (except for Eddie!) and are more likely to eat a white creamy sauce…which they did!

 I’ll walk you through my Alfredo Stuffed Shells step-by-step instructions below as best as I can, but be sure to print out the recipe and read my tips!
 They are there to ensure you always have success with any recipe I’ve made 🙂

 - So, start by chopping what vegetables you have on hand.
 You’re going to want about 2 1/2 cups total.
 I used onion, garlic, zucchini, yellow squash, asparagus, roasted red pepper, and frozen kale (not pictured).

-- Sautee the veggies in 2 tablespoons of Land O ’Lakes® Butter with Olive Oil and Sea Salt until tender, about 10 minutes.
+- Saute the veggies in 2 tablespoons of butter until tender, about 10 minutes.

 - Stir the veggies in with the other filling ingredients: low fat cottage cheese (that I blended to make smooth), Parmigiano Reggiano cheese, two eggs, salt, and pepper.